Party Hard (video game): Plot

 Several months later, he reaches Bay City, Texas and boards a cruise liner heading from Trinity Bay to Florida, only for it to burn down and sink near Miami, Florida as the killer watches.
 There, he also meets up with John's daughter, Katie West, who follows in his footsteps by attacking a beach party, either being forced into it by her by the killer or as a way to join him in his killings; according to Darius, Katie was abused by John, which could be her motive.
 The killer takes a party bus on Route 10 with Katie, only to murder everyone on board.
 John finds them when the party bus gets stuck on the road after they killed the driver, but it is too late since the killer has already slaughtered his daughter.
 The killer was almost about to put himself in jail, until on the way through the forest he somehow left John unconscious and cut down a tree, causing it to fall on the police car.

 They end up crashing near Salina, Kansas at a sawmill.
 After murdering everyone there, the killer fakes being a victim and escapes the scene by ambulance.
 He murders his way through a rooftop pool party at Denver, Colorado and a Halloween party in Wyoming.
 After a campus party in Salt Lake City, Utah was hit, he finally ended up at a party in the San Francisco subway hosted by some of his fanatics, where the detective sought to stop the serial killer.

 In the whole final cutscene, the killer is shown seated on the train platform after killing everybody in the underground, with John and Darius's voices speaking to each other in the interrogation room, showing that the interrogation was all going on inside the man's head.
 It is revealed that John has a split personality disorder and that Darius, his alternate personality, was the serial killer behind the Party Hard Killings.
 John finally confronts him about the murders, but Darius states that he never fought back against him and that some part of him enjoyed killing partygoers just as much he did.
 John argues and tries to state "[he isn't] like him", but Darius starts to work him over, telling him to "let it go".
 The game ends with John saying "Come on, Darius.
 Let's go home", and a clip of them in the underground, with John putting on his policeman hat (a symbol of his usual self) and hockey mask (the symbol for Darius).

 Reception

-Party Hard received "Positive" reviews, according to video game review aggregator Metacritic.
+Party Hard received "mixed or average" reviews, according to video game review aggregator Metacritic.